Share your faith in an understanding and accessible way through relationships with others.

 As we desire to deliver the gospel far and wide, we must learn to show the ways that the message speaks to them specifically.
 How does it fill the empty space in their heart?
 How does it challenge their preconceived notions of the divine?
 How does it speak truth into and transform their life?

 The gospel is powerful, but so too are the ways we deliver it to people.
-Let’s learn to share it through relationships, with understanding, and accessibility.
-Check out our latest resource, Our Gospel Story, to help you get started.
+Let’s learn to share it through relationships, with understanding and accessibility.